A step-by-step procedure on how to generate QR code for an e-invoice

 Generation of QR Code

-QR codes can be generated and edited with Busy software.
-To generate an Invoice Reference Number, the JSON of the invoice must be uploaded to the Invoice Registration Portal (IRP) (IRN).
+If you are using BUSY e-invoice software to generate e-invoices automatically, the QR code can also be automatically added to e-invoices at the time of generation.
+To generate a QR Code through the Invoice Registration Portal (IRP), the JSON file of the invoice must be uploaded to the IRP.
 The IRP permits the addition of a digital signature and a QR code to the JSON after the successful production of the IRN.